Sinus Care & Precautions

 Slight bleeding from the nose may occur for several days after surgery.

 Please keep our office advised of any changes in your condition, especially if drainage or pain increases.
-It is important that you keep all future appointments until this complication has resolved.
+It is important that you keep all future appointments until this complication has been resolved.